nbdc-datahub/hbcd-docs/docs/instruments/eeg/qc.md

 To evaluate the impact of the StimTracker artifact on EEG derivatives, event-related potentials (ERPs) were generated for relevant regions and time windows - see [Effects of Artifact on ERP Derivatives by Task](#effects-of-artifact-on-erp-derivatives-by-task) below for details and figures displaying artifact-free and artifact-present waveforms across tasks and ROIs.
 Statistical comparisons of mean ERP component amplitudes between artifact-free and artifact-present files across tasks revealed only two significant differences, both in the T7T8 cluster for the standard and deviant conditions of the MMN after FDR correction.
 Difference waves (Predeviant–Deviant) showed no significant effects for the FCz or T7T8 clusters, and no significant differences were found in the VEP or FACEs tasks.

-Our analysis indicates that the **StimTracker artifact does not meaningfully affect mean ERP amplitudes** and has minimal impact on the released derivatives.
+In sum, our analysis indicates that the **StimTracker artifact does not meaningfully affect mean ERP amplitudes** and has minimal impact on the released derivatives.
 However, we encourage users to assess potential effects in their own analyses.
 The presence of the artifact is provided in the task-specific `eeg_qc_task-<TASK>` files included as part of the <a href="../../#eeg" target="_blank">tabulated EEG data</a>. <span style="color: red;">The binary `eeg_qc_-<TASK>` variable indicates whether the artifact was present (yes/no) in the processed data.
 (UPDATE FIELD/VARIABLE NAME ONCE KNOWN)</span>
 *Note: Due to limited data containing the artifact, no comparisons were conducted for V04 files.*

 ### Effects of Artifact on ERP Derivatives by Task
 To assess the artifact’s impact on EEG derivatives, ERPs were computed for each task and ROI.
 Because there were many more artifact-free files, 100 artifact-present and 100 artifact-free files per task were randomly selected for comparison to balance the groups.
-Waveforms for each ERP are shown below, and differences by task and ROI are summarized in the accompanying tables.
+Waveforms for each ERP are shown below, and differences by task and ROI are summarized in accompanying tables.

 <div id="vep" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa-solid fa-file-waveform"></i></span>